mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 * Release of 5.2.0, containing merged PIBD work on testnet only (and a few other features TBD) - Sept 1st 2022
 * Release of 5.2.1 - turning on PIBD sync for mainnet as well as testnet - Feb 1st 2023
 * Version as yet undetermined: remove support for earlier `txhashset.zip` method of syncing - Feb 1st 2024

-## Community-level explanation
-[community-level-explanation]: #community-level-explanation

-Explain the proposal as if it were already introduced into the Grin ecosystem and you were teaching it to another community member.
-That generally means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how Grin community members should *think* about the improvement, and how it should impact the way they interact with Grin.
-It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Grin community members and new Grin community members.

-For implementation-oriented RFCs (e.g. for wallet), this section should focus on how wallet contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

-## Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

-## Drawbacks
-[drawbacks]: #drawbacks

-Why should we *not* do this?

-## Rationale and alternatives
-[rationale-and-alternatives]: #rationale-and-alternatives

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?

-## Prior art
-[prior-art]: #prior-art

-Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples of what this can include are:

-- For core, node, wallet and infrastructure proposals: Does this feature exist in other projects and what experience have their community had?
-- For community, ecosystem and moderation proposals: Is this done by some other community and what were their experiences with it?
-- For other teams: What lessons can we learn from what other communities have done here?
-- Papers: Are there any published papers or great posts that discuss this?
-If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other projects.

-Note that while precedent set by other projects is some motivation, it does not on its own motivate an RFC.
-Please also take into consideration that Grin sometimes intentionally diverges from common project features.

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions